projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN adopts various approaches for emulating devices for the User VM:

 -  **Emulated device**: A virtual device using this approach is emulated in the Service VM by trapping accesses to the device in the User VM.
-Two sub-categories exist for emulated device:
+Two sub-categories exist for emulated devices:

    -  fully emulated, allowing native drivers to be used unmodified in the User VM, and